Arkteia is the name of a little known initiation ritual for young girls that took place in Attica, at Brauron, where Artemis was worshipped.

 Ruins of the Temple of Artemis at Brauron:

-Note: the arrival of the first menstruation/biological puberty varies from population to population and also from individual to individual inside the same group, even with years of differences.
+Note: the arrival of the first menstruation/biological puberty varies from population to population and also from individual to individual inside the same group, even with years of difference.
 That’s why the young girls were between the ages of 5 and 10 (ideally around 10 and they could not exceed the 10-11 years), to have the absolute cetainty that the first menarche occured after the rite of passage, through which they reached the social puberty while the biological puberty would have manifested even after some years.

 Statuette representing an Artemis’s she-bear: